Kendjam Lodge - Fly fishing only

 Click here for CDC link.

-Fishing season runs July to mid-September - the best months of the season.when waters are at their lowest levels and are clear.
+Fishing season: July thru mid-September are the best months of the season when waters are at their lowest levels and are clear.
 The dry season is the most pleasant time of year characterized by hot and windy days, cool nights, and the absence of mosquitoes.

 Boats: 25-30’ aluminum canoes with long-tailed outboards.
 Two anglers per boat and guides.
 Both anglers can fish in the boat at the same time.
 These boats are stable to cast from.